-Iraqi security forces put up concrete barriers in central Baghdad on Sunday, trying to hamper and block protesters' movements a day after forcefully clearing three flashpoint bridges in a security operation that killed six anti-government protesters and left more than 100 wounded.
+Iraqi security forces put up concrete barriers in central Baghdad yesterday, trying to hamper and block protesters' movements a day after forcefully clearing three flashpoint bridges in a security operation that killed six anti-government protesters and left more than 100 wounded.

 The U.N. warned of a spreading "climate of fear" and its top official in Iraq, Jeanine Hennis-Plasschaert, said it was receiving "daily reports of killings, kidnappings, arbitrary arrests, beatings and intimidation of protesters."

 Amnesty International called it a "bloodbath" and said Iraqi authorities should immediately rein in security forces.
 "The government of Iraq has a duty to protect its people's right to life, as well as to gather and express their views.
 This bloodbath must stop now, and those responsible for it must be brought to justice," said Heba Morayef, Amnesty International's Middle East and North Africa (MENA) director.

 The widening security crackdown reflects government intransigence and narrowing options for protesters who have been on the streets of Baghdad and the mainly Shiite south's cities for weeks.
 The authorities shut down internet access and blocked social media sites several times during the demonstrations